ibm-mas/mas-performance/docs/mas/mif-jms/bestpractice.md

 - Minimize the occurrence of integration error messages as they can significantly impact processing throughput.
 Pay attention to a high volume of internal error messages and investigate the message reprocessing application for further insights.
 - Set a sufficiently large value for `maxMessageDepth` to avoid message queue overflow.
 It is recommended to match SIBus's default value of at least 500,000.
 - When the need for additional MEA pods arises, consider scaling up the number of worker nodes to accommodate the increased demand effectively.
 - Ensure the persistent volume used by the JMS pod supports sub-millisecond average disk write latency.
+See the [Disk IOPS and latency checker script](../../pd/disk-iops-and-latency.md) for a tool to check for write latency of storage.
 ## Test Methodologies

 - Establish a monitoring system to track essential performance metrics throughout the testing process.